Faculty Salary Charges on Externally Funded Projects

 b) The work is outside the scope of their normal duties (e.g., instructional faculty lends his or her particular expertise on a research project).

-c) Work done on the grant does not interfere with normal duties
+c) Work done on the grant does not interfere with normal duties.

 d) Such incidental pay is not considered part of the IBS for purposes of calculating academic year or summer salary amounts.

-e) Incidental salary during any budget period typically is paid in one lump sum, and is not related to percent of effort. - Fringe Benefits All faculty salaries must include fringe benefits according to the fringe benefit rates in the agreement with DHHS.
+All faculty salaries must include fringe benefits according to the fringe benefit rates in the agreement with DHHS.
 This information is available here.

-- Exceptions Please consult with the Research Administrator assigned to your School/Department in the Office of Research Services for other relevant policy issues regarding grant salary payments.
+Please consult with the Research Administrator assigned to your School/Department in the Office of Research Services for other relevant policy issues regarding grant salary payments.
 Exceptions to the grant salary guidelines outlined herein may be approved only by the Provost.

-- Academic Year Salary as a Cost Share Commitment Academic year effort may be counted as a cost share commitment with prior approval from your Chair/Dean.
+Academic year effort may be counted as a cost share commitment with prior approval from your Chair/Dean.
 Academic year cost-shared salary should be calculated using the same basis as academic year salary charged to a sponsor.
 An accounting unit (AU) number showing the source of the cost share must be submitted to ORS, via the PTAP, at the time of proposal preparation.

-- Summer Salary As a Cost Share Commitment If no pay is received during a summer pay period, then “volunteer” effort by a faculty member on a grant as third-party cost share is permissible.
+If no pay is received during a summer pay period, then “volunteer” effort by a faculty member on a grant as third-party cost share is permissible.
 This cost share must be reported by the faculty member submitting a letter to SPA documenting the time spent on the project, with the value calculated as per section (2) above.
 The letter should be signed and dated by the faculty member and countersigned by the PI of the grant if different.